SeqWare/public-workflows/store-and-forward/README.md

 # store-and-forward workflow

-This is me messing around with modifying the existing DEWrapper to create GNOS -> S3 downloader script.
+Very simple workflow that takes an analysisID, and downloads:<br>

-Very simple workflow that takes an analysisID, and downloads:
+  XML for that analysisID<br>
-  XML for that analysisID
+  bam file for that analysisID<br>
-  bam file for that analysisID
+  bam.bai file for that analysisID<br><br>

-  bam.bai file for that analysisID
+Then, will take the downloaded files and push them into an S3 bucket:<br>

-Then, will take the downloaded files and push them into an S3 bucket: foldername - analysisID, which will contain the a bam, a bai and an XML file.
+  foldername - analysisID, which will contain the a bam, a bai and an XML file.<br><br>